-Looking for best badminton racket for an intermediate player is an important buying decision.
+So, you’re looking for best badminton racket for an intermediate player…it’s an important buying decision.
 If you get the wrong racket, it can greatly hinder your development as a player and may cause you injuries.
-As an intermediate player.
+Here are a few recommendations of what racket you should get as an intermediate player.

-- Senston N80
+1. Senston N80

-- Victor Brave Sword 12
+3. Victor Brave Sword 12

 But let’s first deal with the elephant in the room.
 Who is an intermediate badminton player?
 In other words, how do you know if you’re an intermediate badminton player?

 Generally, badminton players can be assessed on two fronts: physical and mental.
-To be a good badminton player you need to be in relatively good physical shape and have the right technique.
+To be a good badminton you need to be in relatively good physical shape and have the right technique.
 Strategies, tactics, and adaptability are also important in badminton – and they become more important as your game develops.

-For a player to be considered intermediate, they need to have a good understanding of, and the capability to bring to court, a range of badminton shots.
+For a player to be considered intermediate, they need to have a good understanding of and the capability to bring to court a range of badminton shots.
 And they have to be able to form winning strategies – that mostly take advantage of your opponents’ weaknesses.
 You not only have to know where to place the next shot, but also plan for the next couple of shots.

 Now, I consider myself to be an intermediate badminton player.
 But this has not always been the case.
 When I was in my early 20’s, I was quite good.
 Played a lot – about 2 hours, 5 days a week.
 Won a few regional tournaments as a doubles player…if you’d asked me then I’d said I was an advanced player.
 No hesitation.

 Then, I had a chance to train with the Mexican U-18 (I believe, my Spanish has never been that great) Olympics team.
-I walked onto the court and was giving these guys the run around.
+I walked onto the court and was giving these guys a run around.
 Dropshots, flicks, smashes, net shots, drives…you name it.
 Then their sensei came onto the court.
 He did something amazing.

 What he did was notice and exploit my weakness – my poor backcourt game.
 I also realized that he was not playing me, but coaching me.
-He showed me the path to being a better badminton player.
-I was humiliated and at the end of the training session, asked him if I could practice with his team regularly.
-But I’m not Mexican, and I couldn’t train with them, but he was kind enough to let me play a couple of games a week.
+He laid my path to being a better badminton player on the court.
+I was humiliated and at the end of the training session, asked him if I could play with his team.
+But I’m not Mexican, and I could train with them, but he was kind enough to let me play a couple of games a week.

 Before we get back to choosing the best badminton racquet for an intermediate player, there’s one more thing I’d like to add.
 No racket is going to magically make you a better badminton player.
-And of the 3 things that you need to buy: shoes, rackets and shuttlecocks, don’t spend a lot of money on buying a racket.
-I’d advice you spend as much as you can afford on high quality shoes.
+And of the 3 things that you need to buy: shoes, racket and shuttlecocks, don’t spend a lot of money on buying a racket…they don’t last.
+Spend as much as you can afford on getting high quality shoes.